Navigating the UI

 - Description and acceptance criteria

-- Metadata — difficulty, surface area, dependencies, tags
+- Metadata — difficulty, surface area, dependencies, tags, targets, display ID (

 - Agent handoffs — reports from each agent in the pipeline